solitaire-logo

 classic-solitaire-layout-style.jpg

-In the traditional Klondike Solitaire, you build sequences in descending order, keeping in mind that they must differ by color, regardless of the suit.
+In traditional Klondike Solitaire, you build sequences in descending order, keeping in mind that they must differ by color, regardless of the suit.

 The Objective